zrmei/libvda5050pp/docs/configuration.md

 The libVDA5050++ can be fully configured by the [`vda5050pp::Config`](doxygen/html/classvda5050pp_1_1Config.html).
 It contains a [global](#global-config) configuration, an [AGV description](#agv-description) and several [module configurations](#module-configuration).
+There is also support for used defined config tables.
 An example configuration file can be found in `libvda5050++/examples/example_config.toml`.

 # Load/Save